baznite/CoffeeScraper/README.md

 # Coffee Scraper v2.0

 ## Overview
-Coffee Scraper v2.0 is a Python application designed to scrape coffee machines offers from www.olx.pl.
+Coffee Scraper v2.0 is a Python application designed to scrape coffee machines offers from the www.olx.pl platform.
 The application retrieves data through the OLX API, processes the offers, and stores them in a SQLite database.
-It also provides functionality to send email notifications for new offers and config file for http request and filtering of response offers.
+It also provides functionality to send email notifications for new offers.

 ## Features
 - Scrapes offers from the OLX API.